anonfoxer/DataHax/README.md

 Hacky tweaks for singleplayer vanilla Minecraft.
 Currently working on 1.16.x.

+# I messed up the old repo and so i made a new one, deal with it, I know its annoying but Im very dumb.

 # Features as of v0.2.0
 - Nice chat based GUI system!